alexcormier/ctf-writeups/hitcon_2020/tenet/README.md

 }
 ```

 Okay, so the first 8 bytes of the same memory page are compared against a value in static memory, so I suppose that means the cookie is really just the first 8 bytes.
-Presumably, this means that the forward pass will need to read those 8 bytes and clear them in main looped we analyzed earlier, then restore it in `FUN_00100cc8`.
+Presumably, this means that our shellcode will need to read those 8 bytes and clear them in the main loop we analyzed earlier, then restore it in `FUN_00100cc8`.

 ### Initialization process